Chat with us, powered by LiveChat

 Over the next couple of decades, a few variations of the flag were made.
 These changes were mainly due to the changing hands of power, the creation of the Peru-Bolivian Confederation, and changing back to the republic of Peru in the year 1839.

-The final resting place for the Peruvian flag occurred in 1950 thanks to President Odria.
+The final iteration of the Peruvian flag occurred in 1950 thanks to President Odria.
 Outlined above, it is the simple vertical three striped red and white flag that you can get right here at Gettysburg Flag Works.
-Even if you’re looking for an original Peruvian flag… we have you covered Causa!
+Even if you’re looking for an original Peruvian flag… we have you covered!

 The Flag of Suriname